-Definition and Types of Adverb
+Definition and Types of Adverb | Parts of Speech

-Definition of Adverb
+Definition of an Adverb

-Definition of adverb: An adverb is a word that modifies a verb, an adjective or another adverb.
+An adverb is a word that modifies a verb, an adjective, or another adverb.
 It provides us with further information about a verb, adjective or another adverb.
 It tells us in which manner, at what place or time, something happened, or is/was done.
+Look at the examples below.

 • Ali walks swiftly.